-While using your Android smartphone as your sole internet source is not preferable, there are times when turning your Android phone into a hotspot can really come in handy.
-For example, if your main internet connection goes down, having a hotspot could be a life-saver.
+While using your smartphone as your sole internet source is not preferable, there are times when turning your Android phone into a hotspot can really come in handy.
+Learning how to set up a mobile hotspot on Android may be helpful when your main internet connection goes down, for example.

 How to set up a mobile hotspot on Android

-You have likely seen the hotspot button in your device’s quick screen drawer at some point.
+You have likely seen the hotspot button in your device’s quick settings drawer.
 While that is the fastest and easiest way to turn your mobile hotspot on and off, you are going to want to take a moment to configure things first.

 Here’s how you configure a hotspot connection on Android:

-- This page has options for turning the hotspot feature on and off, changing the network name, security type, password, and more.
+- This page has options for turning the hotspot feature on and off.
+Additionally, you can change the network name, security type, password, and more;

 - Follow instructions to customize the hotspot feature to your liking.

 The hard part is over.
 All there is left to do is to turn on the hotspot feature.
-There is a handy toggle to do so in the settings, or you can use the Notification shade Quick Settings.
+There is a handy toggle to do so in the settings, or you can use the notification shade’s quick settings.

 Set up mobile hotspot with a third-party app